ayfal/repetition-scheduler/README.md

 I've come to conclude that while their basis is pretty solid, they're mostly based on speculation,<br>
 and therefor it's no wonder they don't fit themselves quite right to our memory.<br>
 Plus they suffer from what I personally found to be bad design, which they inherited from one famous and pretty flawed system.<br>
-So after I figured out there's no real way to predict the right time for reviewing each piece of information you want to master, <br>
+So after I realized there's no real way to predict the right time for reviewing each piece of information you want to master, <br>
 I've thrown together this piece of code in a spreadsheet, which is based purely on the single known fact in this area,
 which is that spacing out repetitions can increase the duration of memories,<br>
 and is designed in a way I find much more useful for academic studies.<br>